 3. The eMMTel Enabler Server invokes the API provided by IMS Core network to modify the call to add Data Channel media between the UE A and UE B.

-Editor's note: The SA6 specific interfaces and the elements of the interface depend on the ongoing study of SA2 FS_NG_RTC_Ph2.

 4. The eMMTel Enabler Server sends a corresponding call session modification response to the sender.